- Construction project management certifications can improve your chances with employers and increase your pay.

 Larger GCs are moving toward requiring as least a Bachelor of Science degree in Construction Management.

-A certificate in project management is proof that you have hours of project management experience and the persistence to devote enough time to studying the ins and outs of the profession to pass a rigorous exam.
+A project management certification is proof that you have hours of project management experience and the persistence to devote enough time to studying the ins and outs of the profession to pass a rigorous exam.

 There are several certifications available, depending on how much experience you have and the type of industry you want to join.